studiochampgauche/headless-react-wordpress-boilerplate/README.md

 > [!NOTE]
 >- Media caching works only on secure URLs.
->- For now, you can't delete cache on demand.
+>- For now, the cache don't update when you change a media with the same url.
 It's coming.
 >- For now, the no more used medias are not deleted from the cache.
 It's coming.
 >- While waiting for the coming elements, you need to use the Cache API by your own.